Skip to content

 Lit(none)No web-component wrapper for Cropper.js v1.

-react-cropper is an excellent, mature library — for a single-React app it's the obvious pick, and Rozie does not claim to out-feature it on React.
-The wedge is everywhere else: Vue's vue-cropperjs is a thin, low-momentum wrapper; Angular and Svelte developers reach for a different cropping engine (ngx-image-cropper, svelte-easy-crop) because no idiomatic Cropper.js wrapper exists; and Solid and Lit have nothing.
-Rozie gives all five underserved targets a first-class, consistent Cropper.js component — the same one it produces for React — from a single definition.
+On React, react-cropper is a mature library and the obvious single-framework pick, though it has not shipped since 2023-04.
+The case for Rozie is everywhere else.
+Vue's vue-cropperjs is a thin, low-momentum wrapper.
+Angular and Svelte developers reach for a different cropping engine (ngx-image-cropper, svelte-easy-crop) because no maintained, mainstream Cropper.js wrapper exists there (angular-cropperjs last shipped 2023-06).
+Solid and Lit have nothing.
+Rozie gives all five underserved targets a first-class, consistent Cropper.js component, the same one it ships for React.

 Feature matrix